 Understanding & Overcoming Leadership Derailers in Times of Stress & Uncertainty

 Most of us have blind spots – those aspects of our leadership that may emerge and limit our effectiveness.
-These can be exacerbated in times of stress, uncertainty and turbulence.
+These can be exacerbated in times of stress, uncertainty, and turbulence.
 In this course, you will learn the causes of leadership derailment and pinpoint what Derailers may be present and cause you difficulty.
 At the conclusion of the module, you’ll develop a set of actions to risk mitigate your potential for derailment.
-View course description video here.
+View the course description video here.

 Developing Resilience & Power in Turbulence through Sponsor & Mentor Networks

 There seems to be universal agreement that the post-pandemic workplace will continue to evolve and most likely be forever changed.
-Navigating your career will undoubtedly bring opportunities, as well as challenges and the role of mentors and sponsors will take on an even greater significance.
+Navigating your career will undoubtedly bring opportunities, as well as challenges, and the role of mentors and sponsors will take on an even greater significance.
 In this course, you’ll learn the difference between mentors and sponsors – and leverage both to advance your business interests.
 You’ll practice asking for mentorship and sponsorship.
 Lastly, you’ll rethink the role of mentors and develop actions to cultivate a more diverse portfolio of them to empower your career decisions.
-View course description video here.
+View the course description video here.

 The Paradox of Leadership

 Today we are confronted more than ever with paradoxes – those complex challenges where there may not be one “right” solution.
-The options in these situations may appear to be in direct opposition to each other, when in reality, each decision has upsides and downsides.
-Common themes are focusing globally vs. locally, planning for the long term vs. short term, whether federal vs. state oversight is appropriate, how to balance work and family.
+The options in these situations may appear to be in direct opposition to each other when in reality, each decision has upsides and downsides.
+Common themes are focusing globally vs. locally, planning for the long term vs. short term, whether federal vs. state oversight is appropriate, and how to balance work and family.
 These paradoxes can lead groups to “dig in their heels” and argue for one side or the other and potentially miss the opportunities of embracing aspects of both sides towards a common goal.
-In this course, you’ll learn how to differentiate between a paradox and a problem, practice using a tool to map a paradox and guide a productive dialogue that strives for an optimal balance between the two opposing ideas – the critical leadership skill of and+both thinking.
-View course description video here.
+In this course, you’ll learn how to differentiate between a paradox and a problem, practice using a tool to map a paradox, and guide a productive dialogue that strives for an optimal balance between the two opposing ideas – the critical leadership skill of and+both thinking.
+View the course description video here.

 Managing Business Models & Business Options through Turbulence & Change

 Challenging business conditions and turbulence can play havoc with our current value propositions and our profitability.
 While turbulence is certainly filled with threats, it can also unlock new opportunities.
 The task for any leader or manager then becomes how to stay true to the strategy and vision for the organization while responding to changing conditions.
 This module will explore how to assess our current business model between the constraints and the potential opportunities that exist during turbulence and unwanted change.
-In this course we will identify the essential components of what an effective value proposition is and uncover what the non-negotiables to good execution look like.
-View course description video here.
+In this course, we will identify the essential components of what an effective value proposition is and uncover what the non-negotiables to good execution look like.
+View the course description video here.